Eid al-Fitr: Sunni procedure

 Recitation ceases when they get to the place of Eid or once the Imam commences activities.

 The prayer starts by doing niyyah "intention" for the prayer before the takbir is said by the imam.
 Next, the takbir al-ihram is performed, by saying takbir three times, raising hands to the ears and dropping them each time, except for the last when the hands are folded.
 The Imam then reads al-Fatihah, followed by another surah.
 The congregation performs ruku and sujud.
 This completes the first rak'ah.

 The congregation rises and folds their hands for the second rak'ah, after which the imam recites al-Fatiha followed by another surah.
 After this, three takbirs are called out just before the ruku, each time raising hands to the ears and dropping them.
 For the fourth time, the congregation says Allahu Akbar and subsequently goes into the ruku.
 The rest of the prayer is completed regularly.
 This completes the Eid prayer.
 After the prayer, there is a khutbah.

 Shia procedure

 The prayer starts with the Niyyat followed by five Takbirs.
 During every Takbir of the first rakat, a special Dua is recited.
 Then, the Imam recites Sūrat al-Fātiḥah and Surat Al-'A`lá and the congregation performs Ruku and Sujud as in other prayers.
 In the second Rakat, the same above steps (five Takbeers, Sūrat al-Fātiḥah and Surat Al-'A`lá, Ruku and Sujud) are repeated.
-After the prayer, Khutbah starts.
+After the prayer, the khutbah starts.